therealasrz/cse15l-lab-reports/labreport4.md

 ---
 ## Steps to take and key pressed

 4 .
-I started from logging into my account and clone from the link provided.
+I started from logging into my account and clone from the link provided. `ssh cs15lsp23fk@ieng6.ucsd.edu`

 ![image](1686204180031.png)

-5 . clone the repository
+5 . clone the repository `git clone https://github.com/ucsd-cse15l-s23/lab7`
 ![image](1686204180031.png)
 6 . move to the file that contains the file `lab7` and run the test